 Singapore is a multi-racial society whose citizenry, excepting the native Malays, are of various migrant stocks coming from many parts of Asia and further afield.
 Their collective contributions have, over the years, gradually transformed Singapore into a harmonious, dynamic and prosperous First World country, much respected, admired and envied by others.

-The Eurasian community, one of the four major components of Singapore society and numbering a little less than 15,000 (less than one percent of its population), have had a glorious history and whose achievements have far exceeded their small population.
+The Eurasian community, one of the four major components of Singapore society and numbering a little below 17,000 than (less than one percent of its population), have had a glorious history and whose achievements have far exceeded their small population.
 This is clearly reflected in the many street names and public edifices which commemorate their illustrious forebears.

 Who are the Eurasians, where did they come from and what are their historical connections with Singapore, Malaysia and the region?
 When the European maritime powers colonised Asian countries, such as India, Ceylon, Malaya, Singapore, Indonesia and Indochina, from the 16th to 20th centuries, they brought into being a new race of people known historically and generally as the Eurasians.The early Western colonisers were not accompanied by their women folks on these perilous adventures.
 Consequently, many married the local women of these lands, or formed liaisons with them.
 The offsprings of such a union were brought up as an appendage of the ruling class and enjoyed advantages not accorded the rest of the local population.
 This policy of assimilation was, initially, actively encouraged by the Portuguese, Spanish and Dutch colonial regimes in order to create a new breed who would be loyal and help them administer these newly acquired territories aimed at perpetuating their rule.